Electrical Systems for Healthcare Facilities

 Category 4 (Support)

-In spaces where electrical system failure is not likely to physically impact patient care.
-Examples of these areas are:
+Spaces where electrical system failure is not likely to physically impact patient care include:

 - Anesthesia workrooms